pluggdapps/pluggdapps/docs/command_line.rst

 each sub-command implementing the :class:`ICommand` interface specification.
 It is possible to extend pa script with any number of sub-commands and can be developed as separate packages.
-In case you want to develop a sub-command refer one of the sub-command plugin implemented in pluggdapps and make sure to prefix the plugin-class-name with `Command`.
+In case you want to develop a sub-command refer one of the sub-command plugin implemented in pluggdapps.
 To list available sub-commands,

 .. code-block:: bash